tgrassi/prizmo/README.md

 make
 ./test
 ```
-The compiler automatically searches for Intel Fortran, otherwise uses `gfortran`.
+The makefile automatically searches for Intel Fortran, otherwise uses `gfortran`.

 ### C
 The example test `main_c.c` evolves a single cell, and it is intended to show how to call PRIZMO from C.